alyssajsharpe/blog-template/README.md

 ### Welcome to my blog template project
 # Version 1.0.0

-This project is meant to showcase some of my design skills using React, Typescript, HTML, and SCSS that I  write myself.
+This project is meant to showcase some of my design skills using React, Typescript, HTML, and SCSS that I  write without any 3rd party libraries.

 Completed:
 - Basic blog template outline